Noxmain/NoxmainNetwork/README.md

 ---

 You can save a NeuralNetwork by using the function `save`.
 If this file already exists, it will be overwritten.
-The function has the parameter `name`.
+The function has the parameters `name, hide=False`.
 * `name: str` The filename of the saved NeuralNetwork.
 The file will be called [name].npy.
+* `hide: bool` If true, a dot is appended to the front to hide the file.
+Is false by default.

 Example:
 ```